ariebovenberg/whenever/README.rst

 hoping that you didn't mix naive and aware? or that you converted to UTC everywhere? or that you avoided the many `pitfalls of the standard library <https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/>`_?
-There's no way to be sure, until you run your code...
+There's no way to be sure...

 ✨ Until now! ✨

 **Whenever** is a datetime library designed from the ground up to enforce correctness.
-Mistakes become red squiggles in your IDE, instead of production outages.
+Mistakes become red squiggles in your IDE, instead of bugs in production.

 Benefits
 --------

 - Distinct classes with well-defined behavior
-- Fixes timezone quirks that `even pendulum doesn't address <https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/>`_
+- Fixes datetime pitfalls that `Arrow and Pendulum don't address <https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/>`_
 - Enforce correctness without runtime checks
-- Based on familiar concepts from other languages.
+- Based on `familiar concepts from other languages <https://www.youtube.com/watch?v=saeKBuPewcU>`_.
 Doesn't reinvent the wheel
 - Simple and obvious.
 No frills or surprises
 - `Thoroughly documented <https://whenever.rtfd.io/en/latest/overview.html>`_ and tested
 - No third-party dependencies